Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Introduction

-In the present work, we introduce \gls{expot} for periodic systems, an ab initio scheme to simulate \gls{tarpes} from first-principles.
-In contrast to explicit time-propagation methods, here we work in frequency space and with the exciton wave function from $GW$+\gls{bse} calculations in the linear response regime.
-The photoemission signal is then expressed in terms of the Fourier-transformed single-particle Bloch functions, weighted by the \gls{bse} eigenvectors and thus reflecting the entangled many-body character of electron-hole correlation.
-Our numerical implementation builds upon any solution of the \gls{bse} expressed in a plane wave basis set and is thus suited to treat crystalline solids and 2D semiconductors in the repeated-slab approach.
+In the present work, we introduce exPOT for periodic systems, an ab initio scheme to simulate trARPES from first-principles.
+In contrast to explicit time-propagation methods, here we work in frequency space and with the exciton wave function from $GW$+BSE calculations in the linear response regime.
+The photoemission signal is then expressed in terms of the Fourier-transformed single-particle Bloch functions, weighted by the BSE eigenvectors and thus reflecting the entangled many-body character of electron-hole correlation.
+Our numerical implementation (see Appendix~\ref{sec:impl_details}) builds upon solutions of the BSE expressed in a plane wave basis set and is thus suited to treat crystalline solids and 2D semiconductors in the repeated-slab approach.
 We use the plane wave approximation for the final state in the photoemission process, including effects of the light polarization.
-In addition, our generalized theory is also able to describe excitons with finite center-of-mass momentum, allowing for the treatment of optically dark excitons---a key feature in \gls{tmds} and other layered materials~\cite{Ye2014a,Wu2015,Poellmann2015,Wallauer2021a}.
-The \gls{expot} approach in periodic systems thus enables access to a new class of excitonic observables in photoemission, bridging the gap between theoretical many-body wave functions and experimental momentum-resolved spectra.
+We therefore expect our approach to be applicable for probe fields in the linear response regime and for probe energies in the 15--50~eV range.
+Note that our generalized theory is also able to describe excitons with finite center-of-mass momentum, allowing for the treatment of optically dark excitons---a key feature in transition metal dichalcogenides and other layered materials~\cite{Ye2014a,Wu2015,Poellmann2015,Wallauer2021a}.
+The exPOT approach in periodic systems thus enables access to a new class of excitonic observables in photoemission~\cite{Theilen2025}, bridging the gap between theoretical many-body wave functions and experimental momentum-resolved spectra.